Rent safe and private dog parks hosted by locals

 Monitor your dog when out in nature

-To reduce the risk of bee stings, be cautious during outdoor activities — especially in areas with a lot of bee activity.
-Keep your dog on a leash, avoid areas with known beehives, and stay away from flowering plants where bees may be feeding.
+To reduce the risk of bee stings, be cautious during outdoor activities—especially in areas with a lot of bee activity.
+Avoid areas with known beehives.
+Stay away from flowering plants where bees may be feeding.

 Teach a solid “leave it” cue